afoster28/cmd_forecast/README.md

 ### To do

 - Feature engineering
-- Split into train-test and run forecast
+- Run forecast on test set
 - Improve model specification iteratively
 - Improve modularity to be able to run the model under different parameters
 - Build systematic trading strategies incorporating the forecast